Universality for outliers in weakly confined Coulomb-type systems

 \subsection{Outliers for random zeros}

 The Bergman universality of the outliers processes goes beyond the weakly confined Coulomb gas model.
 In support of this claim, we will show that the zero set for one model of random polynomials exhibits the same feature.
 We focus on this particular model for simplicity but the result should hold in larger generality, for instance, for Weyl-type Gaussian polynomials defined with respect to smooth exponentially varying weights.
-In addition, the proof of Theorem \ref{thm:random-pol} can be adapted to the setting of a finitely connected uncharged region.
-This is related to \cite{KatoriShirai} which deals with zeros of random Laurent series with i.i.d. coefficients.
+In addition, the proof of Theorem~\ref{thm:random-pol} below should be possible to adapt to the setting of a finitely connected uncharged region.
+This is related to the paper by Katori and Shirai \cite{KatoriShirai}, which deals with zeros of random Laurent series with i.i.d. coefficients.

-The model we consider belongs to a family of random polynomials introduced by Zeitouni and Zelditch in \cite{ZeitouniZelditch}.
+The model we consider belongs to a family of random polynomials introduced by Zeitouni and Zelditch \cite{ZeitouniZelditch}.
 Denote by $\nu$ a compactly supported probability measure on $\C$, and fix an orthonormal basis $(Q_{k,\n})_{k=0}^{\n}$ for the space $\C_{\n}[z]$ of polynomials of degree at most $\n$, endowed with the inner product of $L^2(\C,\e^{-2\n U^\nu}\diff\nu)$.
-The random polynomial of degree $\n$ associated to $\nu$ is the linear combination of basis elements
+The random polynomial of degree $\n$ associated with $\nu$ is the linear combination of basis elements